Vision Statement:

 When not playing the bassoon, you can find them playing with their two cats Spammy and Poppyseed with their wife, Krista.

-James Scott (They/he):
+James B. Scott (They/them):

 Fun fact: In high school James was in a punk-rock cover band on bassoon/ukulele!